LoponteHF/GlycoGenius/README.md

 - Identifies MS2 glycans' fragments and assign them to its respective precursor.

 ## Installation
+'''
 	pip install glycogenius
+'''
 ## Usage

 1. Export your MS data to an MzXML or MzML file;
 2. Type 'glycogenius' in the terminal;
-3. Follow instructions or export parameters file;
+3. Follow instructions;
+   - You can analyze directly on the CLI;
+   - You can export a parameters file for advanced executions;
-4. If you exported the parameters file, pipeline it to glycogenius after setting it up. ie. in terminal type:
+4. If you exported the parameters file, pipeline it to glycogenius after setting it up.
+   - ie. in terminal type:
+'''
 	cat .\glycogenius_parameters.ini | glycogenius
+'''
 ## Credits

 Pyteomics:

-	Goloborodko, A.A.; Levitsky, L.I.; Ivanov, M.V.; and Gorshkov, M.V.
+> Goloborodko, A.A.; Levitsky, L.I.; Ivanov, M.V.; and Gorshkov, M.V.
 (2013) “Pyteomics - a Python Framework for Exploratory Data Analysis and Rapid Software Prototyping in Proteomics”, Journal of The American Society for Mass Spectrometry, 24(2), 301–304.
 DOI: 10.1007/s13361-012-0516-6

-	Levitsky, L.I.; Klein, J.; Ivanov, M.V.; and Gorshkov, M.V.
+> Levitsky, L.I.; Klein, J.; Ivanov, M.V.; and Gorshkov, M.V.
 (2018) “Pyteomics 4.0: five years of development of a Python proteomics framework”, Journal of Proteome Research.
 DOI: 10.1021/acs.jproteome.8b00717

 Dill for Python:

-	M.M.
+> M.M.
 McKerns, L. Strand, T. Sullivan, A. Fang, M.A.G.
 Aivazis, "Building a framework for predictive science", Proceedings of the 10th Python in Science Conference, 2011; http://arxiv.org/pdf/1202.1056

-	Michael McKerns and Michael Aivazis, "pathos: a framework for heterogeneous computing", 2010- ;	https://uqfoundation.github.io/project/pathos
+> wMichael McKerns and Michael Aivazis, "pathos: a framework for heterogeneous computing", 2010- ;	https://uqfoundation.github.io/project/pathos

 Numpy: